Protect the world’s peace. Donate to support Ukraine

 How many pages is The Snowball: Warren Buffett and the Business of Life and when was it published?

-What makes The Snowball: Warren Buffett and the Business of Life a valuable biography?
+How does The Snowball: Warren Buffett and the Business of Life relate to modern investing strategies?